Tuscany: Lucca to Siena

-Begin your day with a short transfer to Abbadia Isola (35 min) for the final part of your walk!
-The parish church of the tiny village offered shelter to pilgrims during medieval times.
-Follow the unpaved trail to Monteriggioni, a remarkable sight with its city walls and 14 watchtowers.
+Begin your day with a short transfer to Monteriggioni (35 min) for the final part of your walk!
+The parish church of the nearby Abaddia a Isola offered shelter to pilgrims during medieval times.
+Follow the unpaved trail which gives a remarkable view of Monteriggioni's city walls and 14 watchtowers.
 Continue onto 'Porta Camollia', Siena's city gates, where you can check into your friendly accommodation and explore Piazza del Campo, where the famous 'Palio di Siena' horseraces are held each year.

 Siena is well-connected to popular Italian cities and the perfect place to finish to further explore the delights that this UNESCO World Heritage city has to offer.
 Please get in touch if you would like to book an extra night.

 This classic Italian adventure is ideal for regular walkers that are looking to combine moderate walks with culture and sightseeing.
 One of the highlights is the well-known Tuscan villages that you stay in such as Lucca, San Miniato, San Gimignano and Siena.
 It gives you the opportunity to live like a local, dining 'al fresco' on the medieval piazzas.
 Furthermore, this trip is suitable for children aged 12+, solo walkers, and small groups.

 Classic Routes | If you’re the active, outdoorsy type, who’s interested in taking on the great routes of the world or looking for a challenge, then our Classic Routes are for you.
 We’re talking the West Highland Way, Tour Du Mont Blanc and the Passau to Vienna Danube Cycle Path, to name but a few!